Army ROTC Specialty Schools

 CADET TROOP LEADER TRAINING

-The Cadet Troop Leader Training track provides Cadets the opportunity to experience leadership in Army Table of Organization and equipment (TO&E) units over a three to four week period.
-Cadets serve in LT level leadership positions in active duty units.
+The Cadet Troop Leader Training track provides Cadets the opportunity to experience leadership in Army Table of Organization and equipment (TO&E) units over a three to four-week period.
+Cadets serve in lieutenant level leadership positions in active duty units.
 Platoon Leader positions have a 3-4 week duration depending on the hosting unit and location.
-Assignments include units that are located CONUS and OCONUS.
+Assignments include units that are located within the contiguous United States and outside the contiguous United States.
 Cadets are assigned a unit mentor, and are provided on-post lodging and meals via a Dining Facility.
 This program is exclusively designed for MSIII Cadets.
-This program is exclusively designed for MSIII Cadets before and after completion of LDAC.
+This program is exclusively designed for MSIII Cadets before and after completion of the Cadet Leadership Couse (CLC).

 NURSE SUMMER TRAINING PROGRAM